GenoPro: Features

 GenoPro's report generator can create HTML pages linked to interactive SVG (Scalable Vector Graphics) family trees.
 Reports in GenoPro can be customized by modifying the full source code for each built-in report.
 GenoPro's report generator uses scripting languages such as VBScript and JavaScript.
 GenoPro sports built-in ASP objects and many additional objects making it easy to generate elaborate reports.
-GenoPro can also load third-party COM modules made in other programming languages such C++, C#, VB.NET or Java and/or connect to external databases such as Microsoft SQL, MySQL, or Oracle to fetch additional data for generating a report.
+GenoPro can also load third-party COM modules made in other programming languages such as C++, C#, VB.NET, or Java and/or connect to external databases such as Microsoft SQL, MySQL, or Oracle to fetch additional data for generating a report.
 The current version of GenoPro includes a new type of report to generate Microsoft Word and OpenOffice documents.

 GenoPro has its own object-oriented database engine designed to foster hierarchical data and circular references.
-Hierarchical data is the key for avoiding redundant data, which in turn eliminates inconsistencies, and reduces typing and memory storage.
-The greatest benefit of hierarchical data is providing a hierarchy for classifying data, such as grouping places by country, state, city and buildings.
-A building, such as a hospital or cemetery may further be divided into rooms and lots for finer data granularity.
-Since places are objects, the user can enter minute details, from street addresses and pictures, to latitude and longitude for GPS positioning.
-Any place deriving from a parent place will inherit its parent's values, unless overwritten.
+Hierarchical data is the key to avoiding redundant data, which in turn eliminates inconsistencies, and reduces typing and memory storage.
+The greatest benefit of hierarchical data is providing a hierarchy for classifying data, such as grouping places by country, state, city, and buildings.
+A building, such as a hospital or a cemetery may further be divided into rooms and lots for finer data granularity.
+Since places are objects, the user can enter minute details, from street addresses and pictures to latitude and longitude for GPS positioning.
+Any place deriving from a parent place will inherit its parent's values unless overwritten.

 GenoPro's report generator understands hierarchical data and its generated reports give the user the option to expand each node to view details.
 Also, the report generator displays Geo Mapping in the Google Map for every place defined by a city name or a GPS position.
 Circular referencing is very common in genealogy, such as displaying a picture for a place, and linking this place to its original picture.
 Relational databases do not handle circular referencing, or if such a catastrophic scenario happens, the data is in a deadlock and cannot be deleted.
 Hierarchical data is nearly impossible to achieve for standard databases without writing massive bug-prone code requiring excessive processing, thus rendering the entire application extremely slow and unusable for large amounts of data.

 Languages Available

 GenoPro is available in 56 languages, including Albanian, Arabic, Brazilian Portuguese, Bulgarian, Catalan, Czech, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Icelandic, Indonesian, Italian, Latvian, Lithuanian, Polish, Portuguese, Russian, Scots Gaelic, Spanish, Swedish, Turkish, Vietnamese and Ukrainian.
-GenoPro features an online collaboration system where users can translate the menus, dialogs and error messages.
+GenoPro features an online collaboration system where users can translate menus, dialogs, and error messages.

 File Format

-GenoPro uses XML as its core file format, and its file extension .gno is a zipped-XML file.
+GenoPro uses XML as its core file format, and its file extension .zip is a zipped-XML file.
 The user may rename the file extension .gno to .zip for editing the content of the genealogy document with a text editor.
 GenoPro can also import and export data in the GEDCOM format.

 It is important to realize that the GenoPro GEDCOM import cannot be relied upon to accurately transfer data from other genealogy programs.